Need to know / Japan

 Working conditions in Japan are generally very good.
 There are a variety of industries in which you can find work, many of which offer competitive salaries and full-time work.
 Those who work in an office setting typically work eight hours a day and five days a week.
 This can vary depending on the company and industry, but it’s not uncommon to work much longer hours, especially in Tokyo.

-The work culture in Japan is very different from what you will find in North America or Europe.
+The work culture in Japan is very different from what you will find in Canada.
 You will have a much more formal relationship with your boss, co-workers, and clients.
 There is also a much more strict hierarchy in Japanese companies.
 This can be a good thing for those who crave structure and career advancement, but it’s not for everyone.

 Working and travelling in Japan comes with plenty of benefits.
 It’s a great way to gain international work experience, build your CV, and earn money while exploring the country.
 Japan is also known for being safe, well-organised, and relatively easy to navigate once you become familiar with the culture.